 Conclusion 2:

-From the topology and responsibility observation B1 we can draw the conclusion that the NSMF and cross domain NSSMF are collapsed into a single cross domain IMF.
+From the topology and responsibility observation B1 we can draw the conclusion that the NSMF and cross domain NSSMF are collapsed into a single cross domain Intent Manager.

 Conclusion 3:

-From the topology and responsibility observation 2 we can note that an IMF may also handle intents that are not related to network slicing (for example energy efficiency related intents).
+From the topology and responsibility observation 2 we can note that an Intent Manager may also handle intents that are not related to network slicing (for example energy efficiency related intents).
 It is proposed to keep that assumption in the study

 Proposal 1